spaansba/ForesightJS/packages/docs/docs/getting_started/development_tools.md

 [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ForesightJS offers dedicated [Development Tools](https://github.com/spaansba/ForesightJS/tree/main/packages/js.foresight-devtools), written in [Lit](https://lit.dev/), to help you better understand and fine-tune how ForesightJS works within your application.
-This standalone development package is helpful when setting up ForesightJS for the first time and understanding what each configurable parameter does.
+You can see the development tools in action on the [playground page](https://foresightjs.com/#playground), which includes visual trajectory indicators, element boundaries, and a control panel in the bottom-right corner.

 These tools are built entirely using ForesightJS's [built-in events](/docs/getting_started/events), demonstrating how you can create your own monitoring and debugging tools using the same event system.